jlapolla/csharp-dreamland/README.md

 # C# Dreamland

-Where I can explore ideas in C#, free from the requirements of responsible programming.
+A place where I can explore C# free from the constraints of responsible programming.